Lakitna/cypress-commands/docs/request.md

 #### Issue a simple HTTP request

-Sometimes it's quicker to simply test the contents of a page rather than [`cy.visit()`](https://docs.cypress.io/api/commands/visit.html) and wait for the entire page and all of its resources to load.
+Sometimes it's quicker to test the contents of a page rather than [`cy.visit()`](https://docs.cypress.io/api/commands/visit.html) and wait for the entire page and all of its resources to load.